Sardar Patel Institute of Technology: History

 In 1957, the Bharatiya Vidya Bhavan conceived the idea of establishing an engineering college in Mumbai.
 The Engineering Personnel Committee of the Planning Commission had made certain recommendations for the establishment of new engineering colleges and polytechnics, to increase the technical manpower in the country.
 The proposal of the Bhavan to start an engineering college was favorably received by both the Central and State Governments.

 On 19 August 1962, Sardar Patel College of Engineering was inaugurated by first and then Prime Minister of independent India, Pandit Jawaharlal Nehru and Kulpati Dr. K.M.
 Munshi, the founder of the Bharatiya Vidya Bhavan trust.
 In 1995 Self Financed Engineering Course was added to it and it has been conducting Electronics Engineering, Computer Engineering and Information Technology Courses from 1995-1996.
 The University of Mumbai desired that these self-financed courses be separated and housed in a separate building and developed as a separate self-financed entity.
 Thus Bharatiya Vidya Bhavan’s Sardar Patel College of Engineering, Unaided Wing from the year 2005-2006 is established in its new building under the name and style of Bharatiya Vidya Bhavan’s Sardar Patel Institute of Technology.
-The institute has a strong alumni base of 4000+ members.

-The institute celebrated 20 years of its contribution in the year 2015.
+The institute has am alumni base of 4000+ members and celebrated 20 years of its contribution in the year 2015.

 In 2017, it was conferred with Autonomous status by Mumbai University and thus became the youngest institute affiliated to Mumbai University to achieve this.

 Admission

 Admission to the Btech courses is via the state-level entrance examination, MHCET.
 A quota of seats is also reserved for All-India candidates through JEE-Mains.
 The institute is known for being highly selective and has among the highest cut-offs of state colleges.

+Institute cut-offs for 2022-23.

 M.C.A. admissions are based on the scores in the MCA-CET.

 Admissions for postgraduate engineering courses are through GATE or sponsorship.